-Even after 22 years of marriage to an Army infantry guy, one of our Facebook readers is still little confused over the military or civilian thing.
-She wants to know: If you marry someone in the military, are you military, too?
+Even after 22 years of marriage to an Army infantryman, one of our readers is still a little confused over the military or civilian thing.
+She wants to know, if you marry someone in the military, are you military, too?
 Or are you still a civilian?

-Any time a blog implies that the military might curtail a spouse’s actions (like hoping you will wear panties under your dress at the Birthday Ball), spouses and partners and MilSos are quick to point out they do NOT work for the military.
+Any time a blog implies that the military might curtail a spouse’s actions, spouses and significant others are quick to point out they do NOT work for the military.

 No, I’m a civilian!
 But then again I’m military!
 A civilian!
 No, no, I’m attached to the military!

 Personally, I always think of myself as military.
 I was born into an Air Force family.
 I married a Navy guy at 21 -- then moved 16 times and kept our family going through eight deployments.
 My son joined the Army.
 My entire career, in fact, has been centered on the military.